vuittont60/shardeum-docs/docs/smart-contracts/deploy/truffle.md

   </TabItem>
 </Tabs>

-The contract will be deployed on Shardeum Liberty, it should look like this:
+The contract will be deployed on Shardeum Sphinx, it should look like this:

 ```
 Starting migrations...